Lennart Torstensson

-Lennart Torstensson (17 August 1603 – 7 April 1651), Swedish Field Marshal and later Governor-General of Pomerania, Västergötland, Dalsland, Värmland and Halland.
-He adapted the use of artillery on the battlefield, making it a more mobile weapon than previously known.
-Torstensson achieved important victories in the Thirty Years' War and in Sweden's war against Denmark (1643-45), which is named the Torstenson War after him.
+Lennart Torstensson (17 August 1603 – 7 April 1651) was a Swedish field marshal and statesman who later served as Governor-General of Pomerania, Västergötland, Dalsland, Värmland and Halland.
+A prominent commander during the Thirty Years' War, he helped develop the use of more mobile artillery on the battlefield and won a series of major victories against Imperial forces.
+He also led the Swedish invasion of Denmark during the Torstenson War (1643–1645), which was named after him.
 The period of his supreme command marks one of the most successful chapters in the military history of the Swedish army.

 Early career

 He was born at Forstena manor in Västergötland.
 His parents were Märta Nilsdotter Posse and Torsten Lennartsson, of the noble house Forstena, who was supporter of King Sigismund and, for a while, the commandant of Älvsborg fortress.
 Young Lennart's parents fled to exile in the year of his birth because his father had confessed to being loyal to the deposed Sigismund.
 Lennart was taken care of by relatives - his father returned to Sweden only when Lennart was around twenty.
 His paternal uncle Anders Lennartsson was Lord High Constable of Sweden and trusted by Duke Charles, but he fell at the Battle of Kircholm in 1605.